 Find metallic silhouette events near you

-A competitive rifle match at Lincoln Rifle Club.
+A competitive rifle match at Firing Line: Firing Range & Gun Shop in Westland, MI.
 Depending on the format, this may include benchrest, highpower, CMP service rifle, or practical rifle stages at various distances.
-Rifle (caliber and type per match rules) Ammunition (round count varies by format -- check with venue) Shooting mat or rest (as appropriate for format) Eye and ear protection (required) Arrive early for sign-in and safety briefing Bring more ammunition than you think you will need If this is your first match, let the match director know Contact Lincoln Rifle Club for match format, distances, round count, and entry fees.
+Rifle (caliber and type per match rules) Ammunition (round count varies by format -- check with venue) Shooting mat or rest (as appropriate for format) Eye and ear protection (required) Arrive early for sign-in and safety briefing Bring more ammunition than you think you will need If this is your first match, let the match director know Contact Firing Line: Firing Range & Gun Shop in Westland, MI for match format, distances, round count, and entry fees.

 An open practice session at Guth S Ville Rod and Gun Club.
 This is dedicated time for shooters to work on fundamentals, sight in firearms, test loads, or prepare for upcoming competitions.
 Your firearm(s) and ammunition Targets (or purchase at the range) Eye and ear protection (required) Any accessories you want to test or zero Contact Guth S Ville Rod and Gun Club for range hours, bay availability, and any guest policies.